Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • irrigoscopy.

-The anal reflex is also checked, according to the indications, sphincterometry is performed, electromyography is performed to assess the obturator apparatus of the rectum.
+The anal reflex is also checked, and according to indications, sphincterometry and electromyography are performed to assess the obturator apparatus of the rectum.

-To diagnose the general condition of a woman, routine blood and urine tests are prescribed.
+To diagnose a woman’s general condition, routine blood and urine tests are prescribed.

 What can be treated